juniorsundarCasual/TGT/vault/volume-5.chapter-316.md

 "I don't know," Markus answered, noticing the right side of his Master's face twitching violently for a fraction of a second before his entire face assumed an uncertain frown.

 "How did it feel?"
-His Master followed up, while crawling back into a cross-legged pose behind the worktable.
+His Master followed up while crawling back into a cross-legged pose behind the worktable.

 "Like I was no longer inside my body," Markus said, summarising the surreal experience.